avbor/hassio-apps/telegram-bot-api/DOCS.md

 - `http://96e39688-telegram-bot-api:8081`\
 Used within Home Assistant (telegram_bot integration for example).

-Or, if you enable external port in App settings:
+Or, if you enable external port in app settings:

 - `https://YOUR-HA:8081` or `http://homeassistant.local:8081`\
 Replace *YOUR-HA* with your Home Assistant hostname.